Agent Orange and Cancer

 Be sure your doctor knows if you have a history of Agent Orange exposure.
 Because of the possibility of excess cancer risk, your doctor may advise you to get cancer screening tests and to see your doctor promptly if you have suspicious symptoms.

 If you are concerned about past exposure to Agent Orange, you may want to join a support group online or through your local VA hospital.
 You might also want to consult an occupational and environmental medicine clinic.
-These clinics can help assess past exposures and any risk that may persist, and can recommend appropriate steps to help you protect your health.
+These clinics can help assess past exposures and any increased risk that you might have as a result.
+They can also recommend appropriate steps to help you protect your health.
 You can look for clinics near you by visiting the Association of Occupational and Environmental Clinics at www.aoec.org.

 To learn more

 We have a lot more information that you might find helpful.
 Explore www.cancer.org or call our National Cancer Information Center toll-free number, 1-800-227-2345.
 We’re here to help you any time, day or night.

 Other national organizations and websites

 Along with the American Cancer Society, other sources of information and support include*:

 Home page: www.iom.edu